- Data from November 2016. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: July 2017.

 - LFS series - Detailed annual survey results (ESMS metadata file — lfsa_esms)

-- LFS series - Detailed quarterly survey results (from 1998) (ESMS metadata file — lfsq_esms)
+- LFS series - detailed quarterly survey results (from 1998 onwards) (ESMS metadata file — lfsq_esms)

 Source data for tables and figures (MS Excel)